Post-Graduate Certificate

 The focus of this course is integration and reflection of the Adult Gerontology Acute Care Nurse Practitioner (AGACNP) student's core knowledge in health promotion, diagnosis and management in the care of patients and families in the acute healthcare setting.
 The seminar course is designed to promote analysis and synthesis of the clinical experience through faculty mentoring, documentation of patient encounters, discussions, and scholarly clinical presentations.
 Prerequisites: NURS 6435, NURS 6436.
 Corequisites: NURS 6437, NURS 6235.

 NURS 6136.
-Clinical Application 2: Facilitation of Learning in an Academic Setting.
+Clinical Application 2: Facilitation of Learning.
 1 Credit Hour.

-This practicum course provides students the opportunity to expand direct engagement in teaching students in their area of practice or population foci in classroom, online, lab, simulation and clinical settings.
-Focus is on assuming a beginning leadership role in designing and implementing learning modules and strategies that support curriculum outcomes and reflect best practices, as well as, assumption of clinical teaching responsibilities and course maintenance in collaboration with faculty preceptor.
-Prerequisites: NURS 6132, NURS 6260, NURS 6262, and NURS 6134 Corequisites: NURS 6264.
+This practicum course provides students the opportunity to expand direct engagement in teaching students in their area of practice or population foci in classroom, online, lab, simulation and/or clinical settings.
+Focus is on assuming a beginning leadership role in designing and implementing teaching strategies that reflect best practices.
+Students will consider responsibilities of educators in didactic courses (in-person, hybrid, online) and clinical settings (practice settings, laboratory, and simulation).
+Prerequisites: NURS 6262, NURS 6134, and NURS 6261 Corequisites: NURS 6264.

 NURS 6137.
 Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Diagnosis and Management Clinical Seminar 2.
 1 Credit Hour.